 - Set Project Advanced Options.
 KB004834

 - Set the value for Migrate Permissions For to New folder and existing folders.
-This is required because Public Folder mapping scripts have been created.
+This is required if Public Folder mapping scripts have been created, or if you have already created Public Folders on the Destination.
 KB004817

 - Set Preferred BitTitan Data Center (for fastest migration speeds, select the Data Center that is closest to your Office 365 Destination tenant).
 KB004268